At Armco Asbestos Surveys we can carry out different types of asbestos surveys to suit your individual requirements.

 For example, fibers that are clearly visible on the thermal insulation on a pipe.

-In some situations, a material may be presumed to contain asbestos because there has been no laboratory analysis confirming that it’s free from asbestos.
+In some situations, when conducting asbestos surveys, a material may be presumed to contain asbestos because there has been no laboratory analysis confirming that it’s free from asbestos.

 The Asbestos Surveyor may also decide it’s easier under the asbestos management plan to presume that certain materials may contain asbestos.

 If an area can’t be accessed or inspected for whatever reason, then materials must be presumed to contain asbestos, unless there is sufficient evidence that it doesn’t.

 Certain materials will be known to be asbestos free or are highly unlikely to contain asbestos.

 Such materials are glass, wood, stone, metal etc.